Software Design Proposal for Higher Education

 illustrations signature

-Recommended workflow settings for proposal approvals
+Recommended workflow and automation settings

 Reminder Frequency 48 hours